King of Pro-Wrestling (2016): Event

 The next match saw Hiroshi Tanahashi, Jay Lethal, Kushida and Michael Elgin take on the Los Ingobernables de Japón stable of Bushi, Evil, Sanada and Tetsuya Naito.
 The match ended with Lethal and Elgin isolating Naito from his stablemates with Lethal hitting him with the Lethal Injection, after which Elgin pinned him for the win with the Elgin Bomb.
 Following the match, Elgin posed with Naito's IWGP Intercontinental Championship belt, before the victors were attacked by L.I.J.
 As Kushida was being stretchered out of the arena with a supposed neck injury, Bushi nominated him as his next challenger for the IWGP Junior Heavyweight Championship.

 The next title match saw Katsuyori Shibata make his third successful defense of the NEVER Openweight Championship against Kyle O'Reilly.
 Shibata won the match by referee stoppage after locking O'Reilly in a sleeper hold.
 Following the match, Pro Wrestling Noah representative Go Shiozaki entered the ring, indicating he wanted a shot at the NEVER Openweight Championship.
 After Shiozaki had exited the ring, Shibata was attacked by Evil, who laid him out with the Evil and then posed with the NEVER Openweight Championship belt.

 The next match saw Kenny Omega defend his contract for a shot at the IWGP Heavyweight Championship at Wrestle Kingdom 11 against Hirooki Goto.
 Goto attacked Omega before the opening bell, hitting him with his contract briefcase and then dropping him with a DDT on top of it.
 Omega, however, recovered with help from the interfering Young Bucks, and eventually won the match following a V-Trigger and the Katayoku no Tenshi, retaining his contract.
 In the main event of the show, Kazuchika Okada made his first successful defense of the IWGP Heavyweight Championship against Pro Wrestling Noah's Naomichi Marufuji.
-Towards the end of the match, Okada hit Marufuji with Noah founder Mitsuharu Misawa's signature Emeral Flowsion move and then pinned him for the win with his own finishing maneuver, the Rainmaker.
+Towards the end of the match, Okada hit Marufuji with Noah founder Mitsuharu Misawa's signature Emerald Flowsion move and then pinned him for the win with his own finishing maneuver, the Rainmaker.
 After the match, Okada had a staredown with Kenny Omega, setting up the main event of Wrestle Kingdom 11 in Tokyo Dome.